 Downsizing your space or moving to a more affordable area can relieve the financial pressures posed by your current mortgage payment.
-Therefore, while selling your home can’t provide immediate relief, it may be a compelling opportunity to stabilize your finances moving forward.
-This is particularly true if you find yourself underemployed after the pandemic passes.
+So while selling your home wont necessarily provide immediate relief, it may be a compelling opportunity to stabilize your finances moving forward.
+This is particularly true if you find yourself underemployed after the pandemic.

 5. Sublet your property